Skip to main content

 • Restricts your regulated activity.
 A typical example of this is restricting the age range you are able to treat, for example, the NoP may state that you can not treat people between the ages of 6 and 13.

 • States what types of services you are permitted to provide.
-For example, the NoP may state that you can provide diagnostic, surgical procedures (no cardiac surgery) or in the case of laser services will state the specific lasers and treatments you are permitted to carry out.
+For example, the NoP may state that you can provide diagnostic, surgical procedures (no cardiac surgery) or in the case of laser/IPL services will state the specific lasers and treatments you are permitted to carry out.

 C. Notice of Decision (NoD)

-When the NoP has elapsed (after 28 days) or you have signed, dated and returned a slip to us us relinquishing your right to appeal we will issue you with a NoD.
 This confirms that we have made a decision about the status of your registration.
 In the same way as the NoP, you have 28 days to make representations, allow the Notice to elapse or to sign, date and return your acceptance to us.

 D. Appeals